Global-Scale Forest Height Estimation

 Mountainous terrain poses unique measurement challenges.
 GEDI’s laser technology measures the height difference between the highest and lowest points within a 25-meter diameter circle.
 On steep slopes, this can distort measurements in two ways: trees may appear artificially taller than their true height, and even bare slopes register as having “height” due to the elevation change within the measurement circle.

-Even with accurate height measurements, GPS and satellite positioning errors can cause misalignment between the reported and actual measurement locations.
-This spatial offset presents a critical challenge: How can we train a reliable model when our ground-truth training data may be shifted from its true position?
+Even with accurate height measurements, GPS and satellite positioning errors can cause misalignment between reported and actual measurement locations.
+This spatial offset presents a critical challenge: how can we train a reliable model when the ground-truth data may be shifted from its true position?

 (1) Multiple Types of Satellite Data